/ tool-comparisons / Netlify vs Deno Deploy for Solo Developers

 Deno Deploy Overview

 Deno Deploy is a serverless edge platform built around the Deno runtime.
-Your code runs on V8 isolates distributed across 35+ regions worldwide.
+Your code runs on V8 isolates distributed across multiple regions worldwide (Deno's docs currently list six classic-network regions spanning North America, Europe, Asia, and South America).
 There are no cold starts in the traditional sense because V8 isolates spin up in milliseconds.
 It's designed for TypeScript and JavaScript applications that need to respond fast from anywhere.

 Deno Deploy works particularly well with the Fresh framework (Deno's web framework), but it can also deploy standard Deno applications and compatible npm packages.
 The platform includes a built-in KV store for data persistence and supports BroadcastChannel for real-time communication between isolates.